charisliao/CHEM279/FinalProject/README.md

 ## Repository Structure
 The repository is organized as follows:
 - `Bindir`: Contains the executable files for the CNDO/2 code and the input files for the CNDO/2 code.
+    - Please run `./generate_molecules` before you run any other executables.
+    - executables like `./test_h`, `./test_c2h4` are preserved to ensure the correctness of the optimized function code.
 - `Include`: Contains the header files for the CNDO/2 code.
 - `Libdir`: Contains the library files for the CNDO/2 code.
 - `Source`: Contains the source files for the CNDO/2 code.